SafetyWing Travel Insurance Review: Tested After 4 Years

 It covers things like routine check-ups, specialist visits, wellness therapies, cancer treatments, maternity care, mental health sessions, and even stolen belongings.
 And it includes home country coverage with no restrictions, a huge win if you're American or spend time in countries with expensive healthcare.

-At $161.50 a month for travelers aged 18–39, it’s pricier than Essential, but if you are a long-term nomad who wants peace of mind for both emergencies and everyday health, it can be worth every cent.
+At $150.50 a month for travelers aged 18-39 (with a 12-month commitment), it's pricier than Essential, but if you are a long-term nomad who wants peace of mind for both emergencies and everyday health, it can be worth every cent.
 If you want a quick comparison of both plans, this explains it well:

 Essential versus complete